rizwan95/ohmyswift.com/_posts/2021-08-23-customizing-uibutton-in-ios-15.md

 Creating a button is a straightforward process, but it becomes problematic when it comes to customizations.
 Soon you will find yourself writing hacks for achieving your desired result.
 We all have been there, and we have done it.
 You are not alone.
 Luckily, iOS 15.0 gives us a new method to customize Buttons much easier using UIButton.Configuration.
 Let's get started!

-  **_A gentle request.
-Before getting started, show your support to indie devs by downloading their apps from the banner displayed below.
-It will help them in building great apps._**
-{% include appshowcase-mini.html %}

 ## Configuration types in UIButton

 UIButton.Configuration comes in four different types, namely plain, filled, gray, and tinted.